 Music is integrated in the daily schedule and is always incorporated into the daily circle time.
 We place an extra focus on music during our music unit.

 Our preschool is a play-based, child-centered program that includes both an extensive period of time for children to choose activities from a rich environment as well as planned activities, such as circle time and project time.
-Much thought has been given to the environment of the classroom and outside environment so that children will have the opportunity to experience many types of activities that incorporate language, fine motor, problem-solving and other skills essential for academic success.
+Much thought has been given to the environment of the classroom and outside environment so that children will have the opportunity to experience many types of activities that incorporate language, fine motor, gross-motor, problem-solving and other skills essential for academic success.

 Yes, all children need to be completely potty trained and need to be able to use the toilet independently, as we are neither staffed nor licensed for diaper changes.
 Children in pull-ups are not considered potty trained.